 - 1 1/2 teaspoons chili powder

 - 1 1/2 teaspoons kosher salt

 - 1 teaspoon cumin

 - 1 pound boneless, skinless chicken breasts

-- For serving: chopped cilantro and shredded, reduced-fat cheddar cheese, if desired
+- optional for serving: chopped cilantro and shredded, reduced-fat cheddar cheese

 - Directly in your slow cooker insert, whisk together milk and cornstarch.